gilesknap/mciwb/docs/tutorials/05-functions.rst

     :alt: pagoda
     :width: 800px

-The pagoda_pos I chose is deliberately a little outside of our main village area.
+The ``pagoda_pos`` I chose is deliberately a little outside of our main village area.
 This is so that the massive building does not overshadow the village too much!

+exercise:
     You could now do a backup of the world and experiment with building pagodas of different sizes and materials.
 Then restore your world after you are done experimenting.

-For the position you can always use ``world.player.pos`` in which case the pagoda will build around your player.
+For the position of your pagodas you can always use ``world.player.pos`` in which case the pagoda will build around your player.
 But now might also be a good time to learn about discovering coordinates in the world.
 See `../how-to/coordinates`